Anyone can report on a topic, but it takes a seasoned content creator to actually reach people with their writing.

 Correct me if I am wrong, but I'd go as far as saying that content creation boils down to an art form.
 I mean, anyone can paint by number, but they'll always only be one Picasso.

-Really great content creators are thoughtful in their approach to each individual piece, whether it be a simple tweet or a comprehensive ebook.
+A really great content creator is thoughtful in their approach to each individual piece, whether it be a simple tweet or a comprehensive ebook.
 They take time and focus on more than just the words as they appear at surface value.

 If you're struggling to master the art of effective communication, we've detailed 7 habits of really great content creators that are worth taking note of.